aslucki/yt-data/README.md

 `python setup.py install`

 # How to use
-## 1. Extract all comments from a YouTube video:
+## 1. Extract comments from a YouTube video:
 ```python
 from yt_data.extractors import CommentsExtractor
 from yt_data.utils import url_to_id